The Mall Wood Green: History

 The centre was built in the 1970s as "Wood Green Shopping City", on the site of the former Noel Park and Wood Green railway station.
 Initially it included a number of unusual features, most notably a giant wooden climbing frame in the shape of a frog.

-The centre was opened on 13 May 1981 by HM Queen Elizabeth II.
+The centre was opened on 13 May 1981 by Queen Elizabeth II.

-Unusually for a shopping centre, the A105 road runs directly through the complex, allowing many of the stores to have entrances directly onto the street.
+Unusually for a shopping centre, the A105 road (here called the High Road, though most of its length locally is called Green Lanes) runs directly through the complex, allowing many of the stores to have entrances directly onto the street.
 The two halves of the mall are linked by bridges at first and second floor level.
-The centre is six storeys high, but only the lower two floors are occupied by shops; the upper floors make up a housing complex known as "Sky City", where in 2006, the badly decomposed body of a woman was found.
-Her name was Joyce Vincent and she had died over two years earlier; her body lay undiscovered.
-Vincent's life is the subject of the film Dreams of a Life (2011).
+The centre is six storeys high, but only the lower two floors are occupied by shops; the upper floors make up a housing complex known as "Sky City".
+In 2006, the badly decomposed body of Joyce Vincent, who had died over two years earlier, was found in a flat in the housing complex.
+A documentary on Vincent, Dreams of a Life, was made in 2011.

 In the early 1990s recession, many of the centre's established shops closed and were replaced by pound shops and charity shops.
 The centre was targeted in a bomb attack in 1992 that injured civilians and police officers.

 Redevelopment

-The centre was bought by current owners The Mall Company in 2002 and renamed "The Mall Wood Green", although the "Shopping City" signage remained as late as 2012.
+The centre was bought by current owners The Mall Fund in 2002 and renamed "The Mall Wood Green", although the "Shopping City" signage remained as late as 2012.
 The new owners carried out a £30 million rebuilding programme, altering the layout of the shops and adding a 12-screen cinema.
 The market hall was expanded, with a number of specialist retailers catering for the unusually diverse ethnic groups in the area.
-In 2007 the owners applied for consent to expand the centre further with a 3-storey extension on the site of an adjacent petrol station, which when complete will increase the mall size to 617,000 sq ft (57,300m²) and the total number of retail units to 123, overtaking rival Brent Cross's 110 shops for the first time.
+In 2007 the owners applied for consent to expand the centre further with a 3-storey extension on the site of an adjacent petrol station, which when complete will increase the mall size to 617,000 sq ft (57,300m2) and the total number of retail units to 123, overtaking rival Brent Cross's 110 shops for the first time.
 Approval was given in May 2007, despite concerns raised about the possibility of flooding on the new site from the River Moselle; in June 2007 it was announced that the bulk of the extension would be occupied by a new Debenhams store.
 The proposal involved demolishing the existing Pearson's department store and extending the mall into space within and beyond this site.
 However, the Debenhams plan ultimately did not go ahead, and instead the bulk of the development site was taken up by a large Primark store.

 The Mall is also the venue for a craft fair, held four times a year.